reselbob/fatjenkins/README.md

 **Step 5:** Go to your browser and spin the Jenkins site up at `localhost:8080`.

 The first time you go the site you'll be asked to entery the login ID you generated above in Step 3.

+## Usage

+Once you get Fat Jenkins up and running as Docker container, you can learn how to create a pipeline in the tutorial found, [here](create-pipeline.md).